 100% of what you “Think, Say or Do” is designed to “Influence” someone (including yourself).

-Regardless, you will be looking for and measuring the “impact or the desired results.
+Most often you will measure your influence by the “impact or the desired results.

 Why is “being able to influence” so important?
 The answer is complicated.

-More specifically, we attempt to get people to agree with certain ideas or actions.
+• We attempt to get people to agree with certain ideas or actions

 Right from birth, we have been trying to get our needs met by getting other people to get it for us.